 - Select Software Update.

-- If you see a prompt to update your software, click on this.
+- If you see a prompt to update your software, click on Update Now.

 3. Check Apple’s Server Status